-Restricted areas are shown on Illustration "A" and include honoring SEVERN RIVER (Main Channel) marks as follows:
+Restricted areas are shown on Illustration "A" and include honoring ANNAPOLIS HARBOR (Main Channel) marks as follows:

-- ALL boats must pass to the WEST of: Red dolphin "4," and Yellow dolphin "A," south of Greenbury Pt.

-- ALL boats must stay to the EAST of: HORN PT SHOAL beacon.

-- ALL boats must pass to the EAST of: Green dolphin "1AH" off Tolly Pt.

-- Avoid the SHOAL area between Thomas Pt. and Thomas Pt.
+- ALL boats must pass to the WEST of: Red dolphin "4," and Yellow dolphin "A," south of Greenbury Pt. - ALL boats must stay to the EAST of: HORN PT SHOAL beacon and G buoy "5" - ALL boats must pass to the EAST of: Green dolphin "1AH" off Tolly Pt. - Avoid the SHOAL area between Thomas Pt. and Thomas Pt.
 Light.